No spam or information selling. Ever.

 We'll consider the shortcomings of the basic bag-of-words approach, then improve our vectors with TF-IDF and use it for document search.

 7. Building Models: Finding Patterns for Fun and Profit

 Through a high-level overview of modelling, we'll look at the different types of machine learning, how to evaluate model performance, and what to do when things go wrong.

 8. Naive Bayes: Fast and Simple Text Classification

 We'll learn how the Naive Bayes classifier works under the hood, see how accuracy can go wrong and how to use precision and recall instead, and then build a text classifier while working through problems along the way.

 9. Topic Modelling: Automatically Discovering Topics in Documents

 What do you do when you need to make sense of a pile of documents and have no other information?
 We'll learn one approach to this problem using Latent Dirichlet Allocation.
 We'll cover how it works, then build a model to discover topics present in a document and to search for similar documents.

-Neural networks have led to incredible breakthroughs in all things AI, and while training and deploying large neural networks can be daunting, they're still pretty simple at their core.
+Neural networks have led to incredible breakthroughs in all things AI, and while training and deploying large neural networks can be daunting, they're pretty simple at their core.
 In this module, we'll cover how neural networks work and how they "learn" to get better over time.
-And to further ground our knowledge, we'll then build a neural network from scratch.
+To further ground our knowledge, we'll build a neural network from scratch.
 By the end of this module, you'll have a clear understanding of their core mechanisms.

 Beyond core mechanisms, there are a variety of details when it comes to training effective neural networks.
 In this module, we'll learn how to set learning rates, how to deal with complex loss surfaces, regularization techniques to fight overfitting, and more.
 We'll also return to NLP by building a basic deep learning model for text classification.
 This will conclude our two-part deep dive into neural networks and set us up for the rest of the course.